 If you’re less adventurous of an eater there are plenty of places to find pasta, pizzas, burgers and even Mexican throughout Ubud.
 Make sure you check out this food guide for Ubud!

 10. Shop, Shop, Shop!

+Are you thinking that we are closing up this list of fun things to do in Ubud without talking about shopping?
 The unique styles of Indonesia are available at markets throughout Ubud.
 The best prices were found near the Monkey Forest and in Ubud Market.
 If you’re headed elsewhere on Bali I still recommend shopping in Ubud since prices got higher and selections worse in other areas.
 Be ready to haggle!
 Vendors often agreed to prices less than 1/4 of their initial offer.
 For a shirt or pair of shorts, they might start at 150,000 or 200,000 IDR and then agree to 40,000 or 50,000 IDR.
 Have a price in mind before you ask and the trick is to wait.
 Don’t say anything.
 Vendors might jump from 200,000 immediately to 100,000 just because you stood there.
 Don’t forget to walk away for the absolute best prices to be shouted as you leave their shop.

 Still want more to do in Ubud?
 Check out these suggestions from other bloggers!